lifecompanionaac/lifecompanion/docs/BUILD.md

 This means that some char should be escaped, for example to define an absolute path on Windows, you line should be like :
 `userDataDirectory=E:\\temp\\lifecompanion-dev-user-data`

+### Voice synthesizer not working on Unix systems

+To run on Unix, the [PicoTTS](https://github.com/naggety/picotts) voice synthesizer should be installed (it is installed by the LifeCompanion Unix installer).

+To install, run the following command in terminal : `sudo apt-get install libttspico-utils`